 The North Business Area contains portions of Nose Creek and applications for business uses must be sensitive to this natural feature.
-The Area is also the design consideration.

-gateway to the Municipality and the City of Calgary and, as such, requires special
+The Area is also the Balzac East Area Structure Plan gateway to the Municipality and the City of Calgary and, as such, requires special design consideration.

-- a.
-Business Parks (see definition in Section 9.6) are considered appropriate uses within the North Business Area.
+- Business Parks (see definition in Section 9.6) are considered appropriate uses a. within the North Business Area.
 A wide range of uses that benefit from the adjacent road network and the availability of public water and sanitary sewer services are considered appropriate for the area.
-These include but are not limited to retail, service, entertainment, distribution, hospitality, office, education and government uses. - b.
-The North Business Area is divided into four Development Cells:
+These include but are not limited to retail, service, entertainment, distribution, hospitality, office, education and government uses. - The North Business Area is divided into four Development Cells: b.